Raptor versus Megaraptor

-Today "raptor" refers to voracious, bipedal dinosaurs with "killing claws", toe claws that never touch the ground and thus are always sharp.
-Velociraptor is the most famous thanks to Jurassic Park, though in the movie these raptors were up to 15' long and nearly 200 lbs while in real life Velociraptor was a tiny thing, no more than 30 lbs and, with a tail, 6' long.
-If you are picturing a turkey with a tail, or a medium sized dog, you are thinking the right sized animal.
+Today "raptor" refers to voracious, bipedal dinosaurs with "killing claws," toe claws that never touch the ground and thus are always sharp.
+Velociraptor is the most famous thanks to Jurassic Park, though, in the movie, these raptors were up to 15' long and nearly 200 lbs, while in real life Velociraptor was a tiny thing, no more than 30 lbs and, with a tail, 6' long.
+If you are picturing a turkey with a tail, or a medium-sized dog, you are thinking of the right-sized animal.
 However, even though it was small, it had a 2"+ "killing claw" that would have easily eviscerated most prey.

 Figure 1.
 Velociraptor

 Utahraptor is the largest ever discovered at over 20' long and roughly 1,000 lbs.
-It was named in 1993 and made a big splash as it proved that raptors were even larger than those in Jurassic Park!
+It was named in 1993 and made a big splash, proving that "raptors" were even larger than those in Jurassic Park!
 The "killing claw" is over 6" long, probably over 9" when one factors in the keratinous sheath that covered the claw bone!
 Pound-for-pound one of the most dangerous animals that ever lived, Utahraptor had the speed of a big cat, claws that shame a grizzly bear, and the power of a crocodile.
 And we haven't mentioned its mouthful of teeth and hands armed with sharp, highly recurved claws!

 Figure 2.
 Utahraptor

 Paleontologists call these kinds of "raptors" dromaeosaurids, named after the first one discovered, Dromaeosaurus.
 However, dinosaurs ending in "raptor" aren't all related!
-Raptor means "thief" or "robber" in Latin and has been used by paleontologists for lots of different dinosaurs.
+Raptor means "thief" or "robber" in Latin and has been used by paleontologists for many different dinosaurs.
 Here is a brief list of dinosaurs that end in "raptor" that aren't dromaeosaurids at all!
-Oviraptor "egg thief", named because it was originally thought to be robbing eggs, turned out to be nesting on its own eggs and thus was misnamed.
-Sinraptor "Chinese thief" is actually a metriocanthorsaurid, a kind of large, "primitive" theropod.
+Oviraptor "egg thief," named because it was originally thought to be robbing eggs, turned out to be nesting on its own eggs and thus was misnamed.
+Sinraptor, "Chinese thief," is actually a metriocanthorsaurid, a kind of large, "primitive" theropod.
 Conchoraptor "mussel thief" when named was believed to eat mollusks.
 Eoraptor, "dawn thief", was one of the earliest known true dinosaurs.

 So what's a "megaraptorid"?